expo/examples/with-tv/README.md

 #### TV specific app icons and banners

 This project contains placeholder images for the Android TV banner and for Apple TV brand assets (app icon and top shelf images).
 The `config-tv` plugin will use these images to construct the required native image files and make the right modifications in project files.
 You can simply replace these images with your own app images.
 Note that for Apple TV, the images must be the exact sizes indicated.

+#### Other setup steps

+- To set up ESLint for linting, run `npx expo lint`, or follow our guide on ["Using ESLint and Prettier"](https://docs.expo.dev/guides/using-eslint/)
+- If you'd like to set up unit testing, follow our guide on ["Unit Testing with Jest"](https://docs.expo.dev/develop/unit-testing/)
+- Learn more about the TypeScript setup in this template in our guide on ["Using TypeScript"](https://docs.expo.dev/guides/typescript/)